nuxt/module-builder/README.md

 > Complete solution to build Nuxt Modules.

-**🧪 This tool is still under heavy development for Nuxt3.**
+**🧪 This tool is still under heavy development for Nuxt3.
+Feedback is more than welcome!**
-**Feedback is more than welcome but please do not publish modules using module builder yet.**

 ## Features